Physical meaning of principal component analysis for classical lattice systems with translational invariance

-The elements of $M$ and $G$ can be written as ($1 \le n,m \le L$)
+The elements of $M$ and $G$ can be written as

 where the asterisk means complex conjugate.
-If $x_n$ is a vector as in the $n$-vector model with $f(\xi)=\xi$, then the multiplications in the above would be replaced by inner products of two vectors.
-The periodic boundary conditions imply $M_{n+L,m}=M_{n,m+L} = M_{nm}$ and similar relations for $G$.
-Obviously, $M$ and $G$ are positive matrices.
-In what follows, we will denote the $r$-th largest eigenvalue of $M$ and $G$ by $\lambda_r^M$ and $\lambda_r^G$, respectively, and will refer to the $r$ as ranking.
+If $x$'s are vectors as in the $n$-vector model with $f(\xi)=\xi$, then the multiplications $x_n^* x_m$ should be understood as an inner product of two vectors.
+Obviously, $M$ and $G$ are positive semidefinite matrices.
+We will denote the $r$th largest eigenvalue of $M$ and $G$ by $\lambda_r^M$ and $\lambda_r^G$, respectively, and will refer to the $r$ as ranking.

-We will first find an approximate formula for $\lambda_r^M$.
-Once it is done, an approximate formula for $\lambda_r^G$ will be obtained immediately.
-Let us introduce a hermitian $L\times L$ matrix $S$ with elements